If you’re looking to turn your creative ideas into profit, Etsy might be a great place to start.

 There are other fees to consider as well.
 There’s also a 5% fee for everything sold on Etsy.
 Since it excludes the cost of shipping, you’ll need to think of those costs too – especially if you’re going to sell the physical products.
 Plus, the website’s payment processing system, Etsy Payments, will cost you an extra 3% of the total sale price and a base fee of $0.25.
 These costs will add up and affect your profitability!

 I highly recommend you read my other article that goes into detail about all these Etsy fees.
-This is a MUST READ: craftsanddollars.com/how-much-does-it-cost-to-sell-on-etsy/
+This is a MUST READ: https://craftsanddollars.com/how-much-does-etsy-charge/

 4. Put Extra Effort Into Your Product Photos